roobert/roobert.github.io/_posts/2022-11-28-Extending-Neovim.md

 Next, lets understand how the core-plugin management and wiring works.
 To begin, we'll need to understand what the core plugins are and how they relate to one-another:

-* nvim-lspconfig - configs to connect the built-in lsp client to lsp servers
+* [neovim/nvim-lspconfig](https://github.com/neovim/nvim-lspconfig) - configs to connect the built-in lsp client to lsp servers
-* nvim-lsp-installer - originally used to install lsp /servers/, now replaced by Mason.
+* [williamboman/mason](https://github.com/williamboman/mason) - a plugin which can be used to install and manage LSP servers, DAP servers, linters, and formatters
-* Mason - a plugin which can be used to install and manage LSP servers, DAP servers, linters, and formatters
+* [williamboman/mason-lspconfig](https://github.com/williamboman/mason-lspconfig) - This bridges the gap between nvim-lspconfig and mason - registering
-* mason-lspconfig - This bridges the gap between nvim-lspconfig and mason - registering LSP configs with neovim so the LSP client can connect to the servers
+  LSP configs with neovim so the LSP client can connect to the servers
-* null-ls - allow hooking things into the LSP client - this is used to, for example, hook programmes that are not LSP servers into the LSP client such as formatters, linters, etc. that are not LSP servers themselves.
+* [jose-elias-alvarez/null-ls](https://github.com/jose-elias-alvarez/null-ls) - allow hooking things into the LSP client - this is used to, for example, hook programmes that are not LSP servers into the LSP client such as formatters, linters, etc. that are not LSP servers themselves.
-* mason-null-ls - automatically install formatters/linters to be used by null-ls
+* [jayp0521/mason-null-ls](https://github.com/jayp0521/mason-null-ls) - automatically install formatters/linters to be used by null-ls

 If the above doesn't make a lot of sense, don't worry.
 Instead of trying to manage all this stuff ourselves we can lean on one of the available community maintained systems